Development Environment Setup (aarch64-darwin)

 - VS Code: Install via direct download.
 Instruction found online.

 - Homebrew: Install via the official shell script.
 Instruction found online.
+This will also installs Xcode command-line tools as a side-effect.

 - Nix Package Manager: Install the Nix package manager.
 Instruction found online.